santoshphilip/eppy/docs/source/Main_Tutorial.rst

 --------------------------

-TODO

-| Sometimes, we want information about the E+ object that is not in thefields.
-| For example, it would be useful to know the areas and orientations of the surfaces.
+Sometimes, we want information about the E+ object that is not in the fields.
+For example, it would be useful to know the areas and orientations of the surfaces.
 These attributes of the surfaces are not in the fields of surfaces, but surface objects *do* have fields that have the coordinates of the surface.
 The areas and orientations can be calculated from these coordinates.

-| Pyeplus has some functions that will do the calculations.
+Pyeplus has some functions that will do the calculations.

 In the present version, pyeplus will calculate: